syedalijaseem/opensource-contributions/heym/contribution-1.md

 - Investigating asynchronous workflow execution
 - Improving observability in backend systems
-- Understanding failure handling patterns
+- Understanding concurrency and callback synchronization
-- Contributing fixes with minimal behavioral impact
+- Writing regression tests for race-condition scenarios
+- Incorporating maintainer feedback into production-quality fixes

 ### Challenges Overcome

-The primary challenge was determining whether exposing exceptions would alter the intended fire-and-forget semantics.
-After tracing execution flow, it became clear that logging failures could improve observability without affecting workflow behavior.
+The primary challenge was recognizing that logging the exception alone did not completely resolve the issue.
+Through maintainer feedback, I learned that callback completion and state persistence also needed to be guaranteed in order to fully eliminate the observability gap.

 ### What I'd Do Differently Next Time

-I would look for additional observability opportunities earlier in the investigation process, such as metrics or tracing, alongside logging improvements.
+I would investigate adjacent execution paths earlier in the process to identify related synchronization concerns before submitting the initial pull request.

 ---